JCoreMS/AVDAlerts/README.md

 ## What's the cost?
 While this is highly subjective on the environment, number of triggered alerts, etc. it was designed with cost in mind.
 The primary resources in this deployment are the Automation Account and Alerts.
 We recommend you enable alerts in stages and monitor costs, however the overall cost should be minimal.
-- Automation Account runs a script every 5 minutes to collect additional Azure File Share data and averages around $2/month
+- Automation Account runs a script every 5 minutes to collect additional Azure File Share data and averages around $5/month
 - Alert Rules vary based on number of times triggered but estimates are under $1/mo each.
-(There are approximately 15 you can enable)

 ## What will be deployed in my subscription?
 1. A Resource Group for AVD Metrics